rwtesting/CEPatchSWF/README.md

   Due to the nature of CE the balancing of the weapons comparatively to the original version in vanilla rimworld is different.
   Like with everything else in CE you will wreck your enemies if you gain access to the Star Wars weaponry but keep in mind that faction raids will spawn with said weaponry.

-  IMPORTANT!: This mod requieres JecsTools, Star Wars - Factions and Combat Extended.
+  IMPORTANT!: This mod requires JecsTools, Star Wars - Factions and Combat Extended.
   The load order should be: JecsTools -> Star Wars - Factions -> Combat Extended -> Star Wars - Factions(CE Patch)